-A code of conduct that is written for individuals (perhaps members of a professional body) can only be declared by an organisation if every member of the organisation subscribes to that code.
+A code of conduct that is written for individuals (for example, members of a professional body) can only be declared by an organisation if every member of the organisation who engages in or participates in consultant lobbying activity subscribes to that code.
 This might be demonstrated in a number of ways, including, for example, through terms in contracts of employment, monitored training, individual sign-up or other compliance processes.
 Such codes will also need to meet the tests of relevance to the way that consultant lobbing is carried out and include some external oversight or control.